mahmoudwal27/Mahmoudwal27/README.md

 ## 💡 About Me

-  Electronics and Communication Engineering graduate with a strong analytical mindset and a passion for data driven decision making.
-Currently refining my expertise in data analysis, visualization, and machine learning to transition into a data-centric role.
+&nbsp;Electronics and Communication Engineering graduate with a strong analytical mindset and a passion for data driven decision making.
+Currently refining my expertise in data analysis, visualization, and machine learning to transition into a data centric role.
 Skilled in extracting, analyzing, and interpreting complex datasets to uncover meaningful insights that drive strategic business decisions.
 Committed to leveraging data driven solutions to solve real world challenges and optimize performance across various industries.

 ## 🔧 Technical Skills